dudeperf3ct/dudeperf3ct.github.io/content/books/power-broker.md

 > And the chauffeur’s like, “I don’t know.
 I wasn’t paying attention.”
 But he just kept asking, “No, no, tell me more.
 What was he doing?
 What was he talking about?
 What’d he do?”
 And he kept getting the answer, “I don’t know.
 I wasn’t paying attention.”
 And finally, after weeks of asking the same question, the chauffeur says, “You know what?
 After campaign rallies, Lyndon Johnson would talk to himself in the backseat of the car, and he would say to himself, mumbling to himself, ‘This worked, this didn’t, I need to get better at this.
 I need to double down on this.'”
 That’s fascinating that he would talk to him himself.
 And it took Robert Caro weeks of asking the same question before.

-Bottom Line: Probably the greatest biographer of all time and certainly the most thorough biographer of all time.
+As Morgan Housel puts it, "Bottom Line, probably the greatest biographer of all time and certainly the most thorough biographer of all time".

 Back to the Power Broker book, the title sounds intriguing, the broker with unlimited power -- spoiler: he was --.
 The book is about the Robert Moses, the man who changed and shaped the landscape of New York State.
 I will most definitely not do justice by summarising a 1200 page book but I will try to show all interesting things I came across and finally to the important section on how it relates to climate change.